anomaly/prestans-docs/source/data_adapters.rst

         def id(self):
             return self.key.id()

-We recommend that you create a package called ``yourproject.rest.adapters`` to hold all your adapter registrations.
-This is purely convention.
+.. note:: By convention we recommend the use of the namespace ``yourproject.rest.adapters`` to hold all your adapter registrations.

 .. code-block:: python